unam3/docs/src/guide/essentials/watchers.md

 ## Eager Watchers {#eager-watchers}

-`watch` is lazy by default: the callback won't be called until the watched source has changed.
-But in some cases we may want the same callback logic to be run eagerly - for example, we may want to fetch some initial data, and then re-fetch the data whenever relevant state changes.
+In some cases we may want the same callback logic to be run eagerly: to fetch initial data and then re-fetch the data whenever relevant state changes.

 <div class="options-api">